deye9/node-multi-tenant/README.md

 4. To disable logging to the console by the package, set the CONSOLE_LOGGER variable in your .env file to false and back to true to enable logging to the console. `CONSOLE_LOGGER=false`

 5. To enable / disable Audit log at the Repo level, set the value of the TENANCY_AUDIT_LOG variable in your .env file to true.
 Kindly note that the logging will only be implemented for Insert, Update and Delete calls that is action on by this package.
-Logging assumes that your primary key is named "id". `TENANCY_AUDIT_LOG=true`
+Logging assumes that your primary key is named "id".
+Please note that when a tenant is dropped / deleted it is currently not logged. `TENANCY_AUDIT_LOG=true`

 ## Overview